 This event will feature everything you've come to know and love about BOTS.
-Participants will compete optionally from their safe, secure, and socially distanced locations across the globe, or PHYSICALLY IN PERSON!
-But, either way, you won't be isolated during this virtual BOTS event.
 Just like always in BOTS, you are encouraged to compete in teams of up to four players, and we are busy preparing a bunch of ways to enhance the virtual experience for this year's event.

-The event will take place on October 18th at 6PM (Pacific Time).
+The event will take place twice on October 18th at 9AM (Pacific Time) and at 6PM (Pacific Time).

 Should I Play BOTS?